Sammy Traoré

-Sammy Traoré (born 25 February 1976 in Créteil) is a French and Malian football manager, as a player his preferred position was a defender.
+Sammy Traoré (born 25 February 1976) is a French and Malian football manager, as a player his preferred position was a defender.
 He made good use of the stepover technique, rarely seen in defenders, to maintain possession and also start attacking moves.

 Traore was a regular and successful member of the Mali national team between 2001 and 2008.

 Managerial career

 In July 2016, Traoré, a Muslim, was appointed as manager of the Jewish-supported Maccabi Créteil FC based in Paris.